 12. As already mentioned supra, the provisional assessment was made through letter dt.15.10.2012 as a result of the inspection of the service connection on 21.09.2012, which is within a period of one year and not beyond.
-The contention of the Appellant that since she filed an objection to the provisional assessment, which is not on record and with not even copy of acknowledgement filed by the Appellant, her claim that she felt that the Respondents have accepted her objection and dropped the proceedings, in the face of a case of theft of energy by tampering with the meter, cannot be believed.
+The contention of the Appellant that since she filed an objection to the provisional assessment, which is not on record and with not even a copy filed by the Appellant, her claim that she felt that the Respondents have accepted her objections and dropped the proceedings, in the face of a case of theft of energy by tampering with the meter, cannot be believed.
 It can be said that this allegation is made only to avoid the consequences of tampering with the meter to reduce recording of the power consumption.

-13. It is necessary to examine the contention of the Appellant regarding application of S.56(2) of the Electricity Act.

-Section 56(2) of the electricity act reads as follows:
+13. The Appellant is relying on S.56(2) of the Electricity Act,2003 to plead that the claim of the Respondents is barred by time.
+A reading of Section 56(2) is in order which is as follows: